SuperVK/sparse-image-repr-bep/bep.typ

 #proposition(title: "Polar decomposition ordering")[

- Reversing rotational and scaling in the parametrization of Kaij-Ochiai will remove the geometric properties of $s_3$.
+ Reversing rotational and scaling in the parametrization of Kaij-Ochiai will remove the geometric interpretation of $s_3$ as the amount of shearing with respect to ${e_1,e_2}$.
  I.e.
  $
  A(r, s_1, s_2, 0) = exp mat(0, -r; r, 0) exp mat(s_1, 0; 0, s_2)